Idaho, Utah fish and wildlife agencies to provide updates on Bear Lake fishery at public meeting on Oct. 17

 The meeting is scheduled for Tuesday, Oct.
-17 at 6 p.m. at the Garden City Convention Center's Lakeside Room at 69 N. Parkway in Garden City.
+17 at 6 p.m. at the Garden City Convention Center’s Lakeside Room at 69 N. Parkway in Garden City, UT.

 Anglers and other community members interested in the status of the Bear Lake fishery are encouraged to attend the meeting.
 Biologists from both state agencies will share the latest population trends and ongoing management work related to the wide array of fish found in the lake.